Strange Days (film): Filming

-The film's SQUID scenes, which offer a point-of-view shot (POV), required multi-faceted cameras and considerable technical preparation.
+The film's SQUID scenes, which offer a point-of-view shot, required multi-faceted cameras and considerable technical preparation.
 A full year was spent building a specialized camera that could reproduce the effect of looking through someone else's eyes.
-Bigelow revealed that it was essentially "a stripped-down Arri that weighed much less than the smallest EYMO and yet it would take all the prime lenses."
+Bigelow described it as "a stripped-down Arri that weighed much less than the smallest EYMO and yet it would take all the prime lenses".
 Cinematographer Matthew F. Leonetti was also hired to help Bigelow film the scenes, which were choreographed weeks in advance.
-The opening sequence, which features a 16-foot jump between two buildings by a stunt performer without a safety harness, took two years to co-ordinate and has hidden cuts.
-For example, the jump was filmed with a helmet camera, while the run up a stair escape required a Steadicam.
+The opening sequence, which features a 16-foot jump between two buildings by a stunt performer without a safety harness, took two years to coordinate and has hidden cuts.
+For example, the jump was filmed with a helmet camera, while the run up a staircase required a Steadicam.
 According to Cameron, "We designed transitions that would work seamlessly.
 It was a very technical scene that doesn't look technical."
 The sequence where Iris runs in front of a speeding freight train was shot backwards, with the train backing up.
 The footage was then reversed during editing.